dessant/lock-threads/README.md

 #### Configuration

-Create `.github/lock.yml` in the default branch to enable the app, or add it at the same file path to a special repository named `.github`.
+Create `.github/lock.yml` in the default branch to enable the app, or add it at the same file path to a repository named `.github`.
 The file can be empty, or it can override any of these default settings:

 ```yaml